What Is GSA?

 How can I apply?

-Please note this is a two part application and both parts must be submitted in a timely manner to be considered for a scholarship.
-The first part is the GSA application which is online at www.greenwichscholarship.org.
+Please note this is a two part application and both parts must be completed to be considered for a scholarship.
+Part 1 is the GSA application which is online.
 The application is submitted electronically and you can save your work, so it need not be completed all at once.
-Part two requires applicants to submit their Student Aid Report (SAR) which is generated when the FAFSA (www.fafsa.ed.gov) is completed (all students must file a FAFSA as part of the request for aid from schools).
+Applicants will be required to submit their Student Aid Report (SAR) which is generated when the FAFSA is completed (all students must file a FAFSA as part of the request for aid from schools).
+Click here for a step by step guide.

 How do GSA and its sponsors award their college scholarships?